mulias/mulias.github.io/content/drafts/possum-overview.md

 space
 {% end %}

 The `newline` parser matches and returns a single line-breaking character.
-To parse multiple newlines use `newlines`.
+To parse multiple line breaks use `newlines`.
 These parsers are aliased to the abbreviations `nl` and `nls`, respectively.

 {% possum_example_large(input="